-Where do these 140+ cars come from?
-The event attracts cars from as far away as Ontario, parts of the Eastern US, Cape Breton, and PEI.
-They travel in groups, for the simple reason that it’s more fun to make the trip in a convoy.
-It also helps if someone has a problem and there are people around to find a solution (though they NEVER…well…almost never…well, occasionally…have a problem).
+Where do these 160+ cars come from?
+This annual Nova Scotia car show attracts cars from as far away as Ontario, parts of the Eastern US, Cape Breton, and PEI.
+They travel in groups, for the simple reason that it’s more fun to make the road trip into a convoy.
+It also helps if someone has car trouble and there are people around to find a solution (though they NEVER…well…almost never…well, occasionally…have a problem).
 They make the trip because, after all, it’s not just a car, it’s a lifestyle.

-Also in attendance this year was the sporty Jaguar XK140, and a vast array of MGBs and Austin Healeys.
+Also in attendance the year I visited was the sporty Jaguar XK140, and a vast array of MGBs and Austin Healeys.
 With the Land Rovers in attendance, all aspects of on and off-road motoring were represented.
 If these names mean nothing to you it’s still worth coming out and getting acquainted – who knows, you might just fall in love.

-The British Motoring Festival will celebrate its 5th year in 2014, and if past events are any indication, it should be another great opportunity to spend a few hours or an entire day wandering among giants, and hearing the tales of how they came to change the world we love to drive in.
+The British Motoring Festival will celebrate its 10th year in 2019, and if past car shows are any indication, it should be another great opportunity to spend a few hours or an entire day wandering among giants, and hearing the tales of how they these classic vehicles changed the world we love to drive in.